Last year was a fantastic summer for the Gifted Geek team here in the UK.

-It’s 2018 and the weather has been unusually hot with day after day of endless sunshine and no rain whatsoever.
+Summer 2018 was a scorcher with day after day of endless sunshine and no rain whatsoever.

-We’ve also been fortunate in that this was the year we decided to test the most popular inflatable kayaks out on the River Thames.
+We’ve also been fortunate in that this was the year we decided to test the best inflatable kayaks out on the River Thames.

 We had so much fun testing these kayaks that we bought the dogs along too, and they loved it as you can see from the photo below:

-Dixie the Miniature Schnauzer and Scrappy the Westie loved the kayaks, but what did we think of them?
+Dixie the Miniature Schnauzer and Scrappy the Westie loved their time on the water.
+But which were the best inflatable kayaks?
 Keep reading to find out.

 What to Look For in an Inflatable Kayak